A planned surprise: making Hoodoo Sunburst.

 In September of 2017 I had an opportunity to photograph Horseshoe Bend, an iconic location that I had wanted to photograph properly since I saw an Ansel Adams print of it over a decade ago.

 I knew that I wanted to be at the Horseshoe Bend before dawn and that I could sleep in my truck in the Walmart parking lot the night before.
-But I didn’t want to waste an evening that I knew was going to yield excellent light and weather.
+But I didn’t want to waste an evening that I knew was going to yield excellent light and weather for fine art landscape photography.
 I had been watching the weather patterns for a week prior to the trip.

 After expanding the map of the area I was researching, I found a place called the Toadstool Hoodoos about 45 minutes north of Page, AZ across the Utah border.